xolod79/NanoMig/src/lattice/icepi-zero/README.md

 ## Current state

   - NanoMig working
-  - IDE temporarily disabled due to excessive logic usage
+  - ~~IDE temporarily disabled due to excessive logic usage~~ fixed
   - Joysticks and Companion through GPIO
   - ~~Temporary work-around for [flash clock issues](tests)~~ fixed
-  - HDMI signal are driven by logic.
-Should finally use DDR HW serializers or the like
+  - ~~HDMI signal are driven by logic.
+Should finally use DDR HW serializers or the like~~ fixed
-  - Uses OSD menu config from Gowin setup.
-Needs a custom config
+  - ~~Uses OSD menu config from Gowin setup.
+Needs a custom config~~ fixed

 ## Setup